6 Tips That Will Keep Bargain Shopping From Leaving You Broke

 - I could give up bargain shopping – but I’m not a quitter.

 If you were to add up all the money you spent on stuff you really don’t need, just because it was a killer price, you might be surprised.
-Always ask, “Even though this is a great price, do I really need it?”
+Ask, “Even though this is a great price, do I really need it?”

-2. It’s not a bargain to get a good price on something you won’t use.
 You find a killer deal on a high-end toy like a snowmobile or waverunner.
 You bring it home and realize that you might only use it once or twice a year and you’re stuck storing it in your garage, taking up space.
 For light use it would have been a better option to rent.
-Always ask, “Will I really use this?”
+Ask, “Will I really use this?”

-4. Cheap is not a bargain.
-Sometimes there is a reason that something sells for a low price – it’s quality is poor.
+Sometimes there is a reason that something sells for a low price – its quality is poor.
 Something that costs twice as much but lasts five times longer is the real bargain.
-Always ask, “Is this selling for cheap because it is a deal or because it is just cheap?”
+Ask, “Is this selling for cheap because it is a deal or because it is just cheap?”

-7. Everything can be a bargain.
 Just because something has a price tag on it, doesn’t mean that is the price you have to pay for it.
 Ask the seller, “Is that the best you can do?” or make the comment, “That’s not good enough.”
 If the option is that you might walk away, the seller may lower the price to save the sale.
 If the seller lowers the price, you spend less of your money.
 If the seller won’t budge, it hasn’t cost you anything to have tried.
-If you never ask for a bargain, you won’t ever get one, but every time you ask, you have a chance at getting a deal.
+If you don’t ask for a bargain, you won’t ever get one, but every time you ask, you have a chance at getting a deal.

 Now go out and bargain hunt the smart way.